pic4ser-kubernetes/robot-UI/README.md

 The dashboard where all the data is represented is a Grafana dashboard.
 It is accessible at [`http://localhost:3000`](http://localhost:3000).
 The default credentials are `admin` for both username and password and it can be changed after the first login.

-An example dashbaord is available in this repo in the json file `dashboard.json`.
+An example dashboard is available in this repo in the json file `dashboard.json`.
 It can be imported in Grafana going in the dashboard section in the left menu, then clicking the `New` button, `Import` and paste the content of the file in the `import via json` field.

 TODO images